 Wednesday 2nd September – Tiraspol

-When the parade is about to start we go outside and walk to the center for the best view of the Soviet Style Army Parade!
-Bring your cameras!
-There will be no western journalists here, so your photos and videos will be priceless.
-We will also witness the speeches of the Transinistria President and Russian Diplomats from Moscow. *Maybe even Putin?*
+There will be no western journalists here, so remember to bring your camera!
+We will also witness the speeches of the Transnistrian President and Russian Diplomats from Moscow.

-After the fireworks, we go to a local bar or disco to continue the party well into the night.
+Fireworks display in the evening, there is the option to go to a local bar or disco to continue the party well into the night.

 Thursday 3rd September – Comrat

-After the 3 hour journey on dirt roads, we arrive in Comrat and transfer to Comrat Hotel.
+After the 3 hour journey on dirt roads, we will stop for photos at the welcome to Gagauzia sign before we arrive in Comrat and transfer to our Hotel for the night.

 Friday 4th September – Chisinau

-Free morning to relax, walk around or visit another winery before we head back to Chisinau via the one and a half hour bus ride.
+Free morning to relax or explore before we head back to Chisinau via the one and a half hour bus ride.

-We board the 16.35 train back to Bucharest, again with our own cabins, and again with dinner and drinks on board, only this time accompanied by a decent amount of our purchased wine.
+After lunch in Chisinau, we board the 16.55 train back to Bucharest, again with our own cabins, and with pre bought dinner and drinks on board, accompanied by a good amount of quality Moldovan wine!

 Overnight on the train.